uwrealitylabs/.github/profile/README.md

 ## About

-UW Reality Labs is a newly founded design team at the University of Waterloo, which offers students the opportunity to engage directly with virtual reality technologies.
-This initiative focuses on providing practical experience in the inner workings of consumer VR technology, covering a comprehensive range of aspects including hardware, software, drivers, and ergonomics, among others.
-While we are a design "team", our main focus is learning and research.
+UW Reality Labs, based at the University of Waterloo, specializes in XR (extended reality) and spatial computing.
+Our team offers students hands-on experience with consumer VR (virtual reality) and AR (augmented reality) technologies.
+Our focus spans a broad range of areas, including hardware, optics, mechanical design, firmware, software, and machine learning applications.

-This repository is primarily maintained by me - please reach out if you have any questions, or join our [Discord](https://discord.gg/Uv7We55DrX).
+This repository is primarily maintained by myself (@kennynahh) - please reach out if you have any questions, or join our [Discord](https://discord.gg/Uv7We55DrX).

 ## Overview